DecisionVis/deltamoea/doc/technotes/archive.md

 4 gigabytes is a large but obtainable amount of memory on a modern workstation.
-Furthermore, the Archive represents the overwhelming bulk of UDMOEA's memory allocation, and its size is fixed.
+Furthermore, the Archive represents the overwhelming bulk of δMOEA's memory allocation, and its size is fixed.
 The user can select a rank size or number of ranks suited to the problem, as well.
 Problems with fewer objectives will